apache/nuttx/configs/README.txt

 		  a binary image of the NuttX executable.
 Pages will be filled by reading from offsets into this file that correspond to virtual fault addresses.
+		CONFIG_PAGING_MOUNTPT - If CONFIG_PAGING_BINPATH is defined, additional
+		  options may be provided to control the initialization of underlying devices.
+CONFIG_PAGING_MOUNTPT identifies the mountpoint to be used if a device is mounted.
+		CONFIG_PAGING_MINOR - Some mount operations require a "minor" number to identify the specific device instance.
+Default: 0 CONFIG_PAGING_SDSLOT - If CONFIG_PAGING_BINPATH is defined, additional options may be provided to control the initialization of underlying devices.
+CONFIG_PAGING_SDSLOT identifies the slot number of the SD device to initialize.
+This must be undefined if SD is not being used.
+		  This should be defined to be zero for the typical device that has only a single slot (See CONFIG_MMCSD_NSLOTS).
+If defined, CONFIG_PAGING_SDSLOT will instruct certain board-specific logic to initialize the media in this SD slot.

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it